openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

 Not at this time.
 With the edX mobile app, you can download course videos to watch when you do not have an Internet connection.
-To complete other work, including readings, homework problems, and exams, use a computer.
+To complete other work, including readings, homework problems, and exams, use a web browser.
+(If you have access to a computer, you might find it easier to use it for some of the coursework.)

 ========================================================
 How do I post questions on the discussion board?
 ========================================================

 Right now, you cannot use the app to participate in course discussions.
-To read or contribute to the discussions, use a computer.
+To read or contribute to the discussions, use a web browser.

 .. _Video Questions: